pwwang/biopipen/docs/processes.md

     - **input**
         - `snpfile:file`: The genotype file, rows are snps and columns are samples
         - `expfile:file`: The expression file, rows are genes
-        - `covfile:file`: The covariant file, rows are covariants
+        - `covfile:file`: The covariant file, columns are covariants

     - **output**
         - `outfile:file`: The matrix eqtl output file